marijaio/marija-docs/elasticsearch-example.md

 * Configure Marija to connect with ElasticSearch, using it as a datasource.

 Prerequisites:
 * Docker.
-For more info see this [guide on docker.com](https://docs.docker.com/get-started/).
+For more info on how to install see [docker.com](https://docs.docker.com/install/).
 * Python3.

 ## Installing Marija